-In this article you'll learn which prizes you actually need, what to budget roughly, and how to run the awards ceremony so that everyone — players, parents, coaches — goes home feeling good.
+In this article you'll learn which prizes you actually need, what to budget roughly, and how to run the awards ceremony so that everyone (players, parents, coaches) goes home feeling good.
+Prizes are only one part of tournament planning; the full overview with timeline, budget, and equipment list is in the football tournament checklist.

 The three prize categories you need